sk8ersquare/slingshot/INSTALL.md

 This is an overview of the steps to get up and running, with details below:

-1. Install VMWare Workstation / Fusion Pro
+1. Install VMWare Workstation / Fusion Pro OR Parallels
 2. Install Vagrant
-3. Install Vagrant VMWare Utility
+3. Install Vagrant VMWare Utility OR Parallels Utility
-4. Add Vagrant VMWare Utility license
+4. Add Vagrant VMWare Utility license (don't need for Parallels)
+5. Install vagrant-reload
+6. Install Ansible
-5. Install Git
+7. Install Git
-6. Install Git-LFS
+8. Install Git-LFS
-7. Check out code
+9. Check out code

 ## VMWare Workstation / Fusion Pro